Sundwalltanner/Rust-Nonogram/README.md

 ![Gif of solving 5x5 Nonogram](http://i.imgur.com/WaEqNRR.gif)

+## Save progress
+Progress is automatically saved to a file named ```savedata.json``` in the main directory for this project whenever the program is exited.
+This includes pressing the ```X``` in the top right corner of the window, ```ALT+F4'ing```, killing it with task manager, etc...

+Eventually this will keep track of wins or something, but for now, it just keeps track of current progress.

+Currently, if I make any updates to what is tracked within savedata.json, if you have an older version of that file, the program will crash and inform you that you need to delete your savedata.json file.
+I'll try and figure out a way to get around this, but for now, that's just the way it is.

 ## Early Access
 This is currently in development.
 In the meantime, here's a gif of it running: